Analytics206/SugarPaws3d/docs/tech_stack.md

 ```
 * This will output a out/ directory with static HTML, CSS, and JS.
 - Upload to GoDaddy
-- Use FTP or GoDaddy’s file manager
+- Use FTP or GoDaddy's file manager
 - Upload everything in the out/ folder to your site's public directory (public_html/)

 * Deploy to GoDaddy